chrthomsen/pygrametl/docs/examples/testing.rst

 To specify a postcondition, a table name is must again be given first.
 The table name is followed by a comma and the name of the assertion to use as shown in Line 6 in the file.
-In the shown example, the table name is ``book`` like for the precondition, but they may be different.
+In the shown example, the table name is ``book`` like for the precondition, but they may also be different.
 For example, the precondition could define the initial state for ``inputdata@sourcedb`` and the postcondition could define the expected state for ``book@targetdw``.
 As already mentioned, the name of the table to use for the postcondition is followed by a comma and